 Winter Games Gallery: Bobsleds, snowboards, and skeleton sleds line the angled pathways, creating the feeling visitors are walking down an icy slope.

-Pedestrian Bridge – Connecting the museum to the America the Beautiful Park, this bridge is an architectural symbol of fitness, hope, and courage.
+- Pedestrian Bridge – It connects the museum to the America the Beautiful Park, this bridge is an architectural symbol of fitness, hope, and courage.

 Address: 200 S Sierra Madre St, Colorado Springs, CO 80903

 Hours: Sunday – Friday (10 am – 5 pm) | Saturday (9 am – 6 pm)